-- Faculty will be asked to record and report in-person attendance of students after each class.
+- Faculty are recording and reporting in-person attendance of students after each class.

-- Supervisors will record and report on the daily occupancies of work spaces.
+- Supervisors are recording and reporting on the daily occupancies of work spaces.

-- Instructional support spaces will record usage of space, ensuring users check in and out to accurately capture the time spent in each area.
+- Instructional support staff are recording usage of space, ensuring users check in and out to accurately capture the time spent in each area.

 Physical distancing is one of the most effective means of controlling the spread of COVID-19.
 Everyone should maintain a physical distance of at least six feet between themselves and others whenever possible.

 To aid in physical distancing, campus spaces have been reorganized to allow for increased physical distancing, including updated capacity limits, updated layouts for rooms, and removal of some furniture.
 Campus spaces such as shops, studios, and computer labs, where moving furniture and equipment is more difficult, are now marked with distinct single-person work zones.
 Please follow all markings and signage to protect yourself and others.